Ty France Preview, Player Props: Mariners vs. Royals

 Ty France At The Plate

+- In 61.6% of his 125 games this season, France has picked up at least one hit.
+He's also had 33 multi-hit games.

-- He has hit a long ball in nine games this year (7.3%), homering in 1.9% of his trips to the plate.
+- He has hit a home run in nine games this year (7.2%), homering in 1.9% of his trips to the dish.

-- In 30.6% of his games this year, France has tallied at least one RBI.
-In nine of those games (7.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.
+- In 38 games this season (30.4%), France has picked up an RBI, and in nine of those games (7.2%) he had two or more.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.